24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Trans Fats

 Consuming trans fat is dangerous and unhealthy.
-It not only contributes to the fat content in the body but also transfers fat from other areas to the belly.
-Trans fat has been shown to increase waist circumference[12] more than regular fat.
+It not only contributes to the fat content in the waist body but also transfers fat from other areas to the belly.
+Trans fat has been shown to increase waist circumference[13] more than regular fat.

 Inactivity